moralesn/moralesn.github.io/_posts/2015-02-23-stata-workshops.md

 title: Stata Workshops
 ---

 [Stata](http://www.stata.com/) is a statistical software widely used in academia and for relatively smaller scale projects throughout the corporate community.
-The [following](https://github.com/moralesn/stata_workshopsblob/master/README.md) series of code files stemmed from my experience teaching statistical analysis and modeling at the graduate level.
+The [following](https://github.com/moralesn/stata_workshopsblob/master/README.md) sessions stemmed from my experience teaching statistical analysis and modeling at the graduate level.
 They cover best data management, data manipulation, visualization, and statistical modeling practices in Stata syntax.
-The following are some of the brief examples of workshops I have taught included under the download section:
+The following are brief examples of workshops I have taught included under the download section:

 ##Example Workshops